rreece/rreece.github.io/outline-of-philosophy/invitation.md

 and the new questions we ask about it should be informed by science.

 Naturalism has its roots in the Ionian enlightenment.
+From there, it has shaped the scientific revolution.
+In many philosophical movements and counter-movements naturalism has evolved and been refined.
+Heroes for the naturalist include Thales, Protagoras, Democritus, Epicurus, Lucretius, Newton, Hume, Reichenbach, Sellars, Quine, and others.

+An important view of philosophy for a naturalist is that philosophy is continuous with science.
+TODO: Quine.

 TODO:

--   David Hume, Hans Reichenbach, W.V.O.
-Quine, Wilfrid Sellars.
--   Philosophy is continuous with science (Quine).
 -   Philosophy is a nursery for budding sciences.
 -   Expand this before it is immediately misunderstood.